 Figure 6.2d-1: Architecture for enabling cloud application with edge applications

-Cloud Application Server (CAS) residing in the clould DN may need to interact with the Cloud Enabler Server (CES) for interworking, e.g. for service continuity.
+Cloud Application Server (CAS) residing in the cloud DN may need to interact with the Cloud Enabler Server (CES) for interworking, e.g. for service continuity.
 The CAS and EAS interaction is Application Data Traffic, which is out-of-scope of this specification.

 Editor's Note: The ECI and CLOUD reference points re-numbering may be needed.